heinwessels/factorio-better-victory-screen/readme.md

 [![shield](https://img.shields.io/badge/Ko--fi-Donate%20-hotpink?logo=kofi&logoColor=white)](https://ko-fi.com/stringweasel) [![shield](https://img.shields.io/badge/dynamic/json?color=orange&label=Factorio&query=downloads_count&suffix=%20downloads&url=https%3A%2F%2Fmods.factorio.com%2Fapi%2Fmods%2Fbetter-victory-screen)](https://mods.factorio.com/mod/better-victory-screen) [![shield](https://img.shields.io/badge/Crowdin-Translate-brightgreen)](https://crowdin.com/project/factorio-mods-localization)

 A better victory screen that places the focus on automation, and not combat.
+Can safely be added to an existing save.

 If enabled in settings you can view the victory screen at any time by typing the command `/show-victory-screen`.
 This is disabled by default.